The choice is yours.

 Many mums find this decision a difficult one and can feel differently about both options at different times.
 You may find it helpful to take this decision one day at a time or speak to your health visitor or infant feeding support group for further information and support.

-Around the 4th or 5th month of pregnancy, your hormones are likely to cause milk supple to reduce and can change in taste.
+Around the 4th or 5th month of pregnancy, your hormones are likely to cause milk supply to reduce and can change in taste.
 This is normal for your stage of pregnancy and can cause some children to feed less or wean from breastfeeding.
 Some children then resume breastfeeding at a later stage.
 Continuing breastfeeding during pregnancy does not affect the amount of milk produced once the new baby is born.
 Colostrum continues to be produced by your body in pregnancy whether or not it is taken from the breast by your older child until your new baby is born.

 Myth: ‘’You must feed one child at a time’’